JuliaRandom/RandomNumbers.jl/docs/src/man/bases.md

 # Bases

-This page describes basic concepts and fundanmental knowledge of **RNG.jl**.
+This page describes basic concepts and fundanmental knowledge of **RandomNumbers.jl**.

 !!! note
     Unless otherwise specified, all the random number generators in this package are *pseudorandom* number